 When we say, “I am not the body,” what is it that we are actually saying?
 Are we not saying that I am not the body separate from the rest of existence?
 To say that I am the body implies that I am separate, that there is the body which I am and everything else that I am not.

-When I close my eyes and examine the situation after first putting aside memory, mind and preconceived ideas I find a different world than I had believed to be true.
-I experience sensing and if I do not make use of memory I do not find anything other than sensing.
+When I close my eyes and examine the situation after first putting aside memory, mind, and preconceived ideas, I find a different world than the one I had believed to be true.
+I experience sensing and if I do not make use of memory, I do not find anything other than sensing.
 I do not find any distinctions within the sensing.
-Of course if I make use of memory then I can draw borders in my imagination that correspond to what I have been taught and to that which is held in memory as body parts.
-But in my own experiencing I do not find those borders.
-I can perceive sensing which has varying degrees of intensity and again with memory I can zero in on a portion of sensing and in my mind draw a border around that portion to the exclusion of all other sensing- but this is not my own immediate experience.
+Of course, if I make use of memory, then I can draw borders in my imagination that correspond to what I have been taught and to that which is held in memory as body parts.
+But in my own experiencing, I do not find those borders.
+I can perceive sensing which has varying degrees of intensity, and again with memory, I can zero in on a portion of sensing and in my mind draw a border around that portion to the exclusion of all other sensing – but this is not my own immediate experience.
 I am relying on memory and the knowledge of anatomy and hearsay, all of which are held in the mind.

 This understanding is expressed even more simply and clearly by Annamalai Swami:

 When I say give up your identification with the ‘I am the body’ idea, I don’t mean that you are not the body.
 I mean that you should give up the idea that you are only the body.
 You are all bodies, all things, all creation, but paradoxically, this knowledge will not come to you unless you give up identifying with particular objects, such as ‘I am the body’, and limiting thoughts such as ‘I am so-and-so’.
 When you have given up all thoughts, all identifications, the true knowledge suddenly dawns on you: ‘I am the unmanifest Self and I am also the whole of creation.’